 Visitors to schools

 To limit and track school visitors, only essential visitors will be permitted into the school.
-As required by Peel Public Health, visitors must sign-in upon entry and sign out when they leave.
+As required by Peel Public Health, visitors must sign-in and share their completed, verified self-assessment upon entry, and sign out when they leave.